internetarchive/dweb-mirror/API.md

 ```
 CrawkManager.cm                         Points to single instance created (this may change) that has following attributes:

 _levels         ["tile", "metadata", "details", "all"]  Allowable task levels, in order.
 _uniqItems      { identifier: [ task* ] } Dictionary of tasks carried out per item, used for checking uniqueness and avoiding loops (identifier also has pseudo-identifiers like _SEARCH_123abc
 _uniqItems      { identifier: [ task* ] } Dictionary of tasks carried out per file, used for checking uniqueness and avoiding loops
 errors          [{task, error}] Array of errors encountered to report on at the end.
-completed   int                         Count of tasks completed (for reporting)
+completed       Count of tasks completed (for reporting)
-pushedCount int                         Count of tasks pushed onto the queue, usd for checking against limitTotalTasks
+pushedCount     Count of tasks pushed onto the queue, usd for checking against limitTotalTasks
-_taskQ      async queue                 Queue of tasks to run (from async package)
+_taskQ          (async queue) of tasks to run (from async package)
-defaults {
+defaultDetailsSearch    Default search to perform as part of "details" or "full" (usually sufficient to paint tiles)
-    details_search                      Default search to perform as part of "details" or "full" (usually sufficient to paint tiles)
+defaultDetailsRelated   Default crawl on related items when doing "details" or "full" (usually sufficient to paint tiles)
-    details_related                     Default crawl on related items when doing "details" or "full" (usually sufficient to paint tiles)
+copyDirectory   If set, the crawl will make a full copy here, for example on a USB drive
-    }
+debugidentifier Will be set to a global variable to help conditional debugging
-skipCache   bool||false                 If true will ignore the cache, this is useful to make sure hits server to ensure it precaches/pushes to IPFS etc
+skipCache       If true will ignore the cache, this is useful to make sure hits server to ensure it precaches/pushes to IPFS etc
-skipFetchFile bool||false               If true will just comment on file, not actually fetch it (including thumbnails)
+skipFetchFile   If true will just comment on file, not actually fetch it (including thumbnails)
-maxFileSize int||undefined              If set, constrains maximum size of any one file
+maxFileSize     (int) If set, constrains maximum size of any one file
-concurrency int||1                      Sets the number of tasks that can be processed at a time
+concurrency     (int) Sets the number of tasks that can be processed at a time
-limitTotalTasks:int||undefined          If set, limits the total number of tasks that can be handled in a crawl, this is approx the number of items plus number of files
+limitTotalTasks (int) If set, limits the total number of tasks that can be handled in a crawl, this is approx the number of items plus number of files
 ```
-#### new CrawlManager({skipFetchFile=false, skipCache=false, maxFileSize=undefined, concurrency=1, limitTotalTasks}={}) TODO-API needs update
+#### new CrawlManager({copyDirectory, debugidentifier, skipFetchFile, skipCache, maxFileSize, concurrency=1, limitTotalTasks, defaultDetailsSearch, defaultDetailsRelated} = {})

 See attributes for meaning of arguments.

-Create and initialize a CrawlManager instance (only call once currently).
+Create and initialize a CrawlManager instance (only called once currently).

 #### push(task)